voiceittech/voiceit3-websdk/README.md

 ```
 npm install
 ```
-This will get the required dependecies for the demo.
+This will get the required dependencies for the demo.

 #### The Config File
 Before starting the demo, please navigate to voiceit2-web-login-example/config.js.
 The config file hosts options that initiate the voiceIt Back-End module.
 Please replace the 'API_KEY_HERE' with your API Key, and 'API_TOKEN_HERE' with your API Token.
 Change other options as per your preferences.